 This fact may be oblivious to many Africans, but Africa is indeed the father of civilization.
-In fact, without the ancient Kemet, there would be no Greek philosophy; and if the Persians had not invaded Egypt or if the Greek had failed to access the ancient Egyptians’ Education, there would be nothing like Alexandria research center and Aristotle could not have written any book.
-But these are just but a few of African unknown facts that may form a topic of discussion on another day, but today — In this article, we will be looking at the 5 most powerful African Kings from history.
+In fact, without the ancient Kemet, there would be no Greek philosophy; and if the Persians had not invaded Egypt or if the Greek had failed to access the ancient Egyptians’ Education, there would be nothing like Alexandria research centre and Aristotle could not have written any book.
+But these are just but a few of unknown facts about Africa that may form a topic of discussion on another day, but today — In this article, we will be looking at the 5 most powerful African Kings from history.
 Just to give you a hint, we will be looking at their great achievements, their great story and what exactly makes them formidable.
 So, if you consider your self a true African with an African blood, then stay put and learn something about your history as we roll the curtain:

 1. Imhotep – Pharaoh of Ancient Egypt from 2200 BC

 Imhotep is definitely one of the most underrated kings in Africa whose achievements are way above what an average man would term as miracles.
 To be precise, he was the first genius to ever pop up in the African history, and his intelligence made him the chief-advisor to king Zoster in Ancient Kemet’s third dynasty.
 Imhotep was an astronomer, an architect, a physicist, a philosopher and a poet.
 In addition to this, he was the man behind all the great designs in Egypt; for example, the Saqqara complex and the step pyramid.